Sir Andrew Luttrell

 - London B

 The brass of Sir Andrew Luttrell lies towards the east end of the north aisle of the church of St Andrew at Irnham in the south-west corner of Lincolnshire.
 He has a London B effigy in armour.
-The canopy is no longer complete but the rivet pattern on the original slab, which rests against the nearby north wall, shows that the terminal of the side shafts rose as high as the crocket above the centre of the canopy.
-His inscription is straightforward:
+The canopy is no longer complete but the rivet pattern on the original slab, which rests against the nearby north wall, shows that the side shafts rose as high as the crockets above the centre of the canopy.
+His inscription is simple:

-Sir Andrew was seventiy-seven when he died.
-He had been thirty-two when his father, Sir Geoffrey, died in 1345.
-Sir Geoffrey is now the best-known of the Luttrells, for the Lutrell Psalter was made for him and what the well-carved Easter sepulchre now situated at the east end of the north aisle at Irnham,, was also made for him.
-Sir Andrew was married as a child to Beatrice le Scrope, daughter of the Chief Justice of the King's Bench.
-Beatrice is shown with Sir Geoffrey and his wife Agnes Sutton on the psalter.
-In 1340 Sir Andrew was at the siege of Tournai and in 1347 served in France under of Sir Michael de Poynings and Henry, Earl of Lancaster.
-In 1355 he was summoned to defend the country against the Scots.
-He participated in the Edward III's expedition into France in 1359.
-He conveyed two manors to Croxton Abbey on 1358 in exchange for the provision of two chaplains to pray for him in his lifetime, his soul after his death and the soul of his patron, Henry, duke of Lancaster.
-His will, made in September 1389, requested burial before the rood at Irnham, and Gervase Holles did indeed find his brass in the nave in the seventeenth century.
-Sir Andrew's brass then had a shield of the Luttrell arms above it in a north window.
+In 1340 Sir Andrew was at the siege of Tournai and in 1347 served in France under Sir Michael de Poynings and Henry, Earl of Lancaster.
+In 1355 he was summoned to fight against the Scots.
+He participated in Edward III's expedition into France in 1359.
+In 1358 he conveyed two manors to Croxton Abbey in return for the provision of two chaplains to pray for him in his lifetime, his soul after his death and the soul of his patron, Henry, Duke of Lancaster.
+His will, made in September 1389, requested burial before the rood at Irnham.
+Gervase Holles found his brass in the nave in the seventeenth century.
+A shield of the Luttrell arms was above it in a north window.

-What is less straightforward is the genealogy of the Luttrell family immediately after Sir Andrew.
-Earlier writers, basing their work on that of Samuel Lodge in his Peerage of Ireland, had two further Sir Andrews following this one, one being a complete invention based on a later marriage by our Sir Andrew.
-More recent research, published in the entry for his son-in-law, Sir Godfrey Hilton, in the History of Parliament tells a different story: Sir Andrew had two surviving children, Sir Geoffrey and Hawise.
-Even more recently published research places another Sir Andrew, who married Joan Tallboys and was 26 when his father died, between our Sir Andrew and Geoffrey and Hawise, which seems the most likely scenario given the ages of the latter two.
-Hawise was twenty-six when her brother died in 1419 and so could not possibly be the daughter of our Sir Andrew.
-The second Sir Andrew was born the year after our Sir Andrew married Hawise le Despenser by licence on 7 September 1363 in the chapel of Bourne castle and died on 31 December 1397, his son and heir, Geoffrey being thirteen years old then.
+Less straightforward is the genealogy of the Luttrell family immediately after Sir Andrew.
+Earlier writers, basing their work on Samuel Lodge's Peerage of Ireland, had two further Sir Andrews following this one, one being a complete invention based on a later marriage by our Sir Andrew.
+More recent research, published in the entry for his son-in-law, Sir Godfrey Hilton, in the History of Parliament, tells a different story: Sir Andrew had two surviving children, Sir Geoffrey and Hawise.
+Even more recently-published research places another Sir Andrew, who married Joan Tallboys and was 26 when his father died, between our Sir Andrew and Geoffrey and Hawise.
+This seems likely, given that Hawise was twenty-six when her brother died in 1419 and so could not possibly be the daughter of our Sir Andrew.
+The second Sir Andrew was born the year after our Sir Andrew married Hawise le Despenser by licence on 7 September 1363 in the chapel of Bourne castle, and died on 31 December 1397, his son and heir, Geoffrey being then thirteen years old.

 - Registered Charity No. 214336